Non Recurring Engineering / NRE Calculator

 For the electronics architecture costs, we advise you to budget an average of US$5,000.
 Some less scrupulous factories or design firms will do this for free, but this comes with some risks.

-Industrial design is a primary factor in the commercial success of any product, and a lot of research should be done before designing the look and feel of the product.
+Industrial design is a primary factor in the commercial success of any product and its NRE charge; a lot of research should be done before designing the look and feel of the product.

 Here are some basic questions an industrial designer will have to find an answer for